A Homeworker’s Guide to Successfully Choosing a Garden Office

 To make the log cabin a family investment, one of the rooms can be used as a games room, media room or simply for more living space.

-Adding Power, Light and Heat to Your Log Cabin
+Adding Power, Light and Heat to Your Garden Office

-For charging devices, running a kettle and providing light, you will need power in your log cabin.
+For charging devices, running a kettle and providing light, you will need power in your garden office.
 Though insulated, a log cabin will need heating just like your home does.

 Mains power will need to be added by a qualified electrician.
 Usually, an armoured cable will be run through your garden to the cabin.
 This will then provide power for heating and light.

 A cheaper, easier and more eco-friendly option is to add solar power.